JaeHyunLee94/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Korea University, Media Lab
+  - name: Media Lab, Korea University
     url: http://media.korea.ac.kr/

 # Short bio (displayed in user profile at end of posts)